Kunwar Viyogi: Profession

 While pursuing his graduation, Viyogi applied for the Defense Forces—Army, Navy, and the Air Force—and was selected for all three.
 He opted for the Air Force and joined the Air Force Flying College for training as a pilot.
 The nature of his job took him across India and he served as a squadron leader in New York for about one and a half years.
 Though Viyogi excelled as an Air Force officer, he took premature retirement due to the demise of his wife who lost her life to breast cancer.
 He withdrew from the life that he had known with her, moved to Bhilwara, Rajasthan, and gave up all his literary musings.
 He then devoted his time in training students pursuing IAS and MBA.
-In 1992, Viyogi returned to Jammu and joined the Kashmir Times as the editor of its Dogri edition.
 He wrote editorials, essays and poems.
 He again retreated to Rajasthan.
 In 2001, Viyogi was conferred the Sahitya Ratan Award by the Nami Dogri Sanstha for his invaluable contribution to Dogri.
 From 2012-15, he worked to publish and reprint his work.